albertnieto/homogan/readme.md

 This is the final project of the postgraduate course of *Artificial Intelligence with Deep Learning* by *Universitat Politècnica de Catalunya (UPC)*.
 The goal is to build a conditioned GAN that generate faces given some features.
 To do so, different architectures and known methods have been tested.

+This project started on 10th of February, which implementation occured from 27th of February to 8th of April.

 ## Table of Contents

 - [HomoGAN](#homogan)